A couple of years ago, I wrote a post about five of the totally normal, everyday things that I am completely unable to do.

 OK, positive update over: the bad news is that I still can’t drive on the motorway without having a panic attack, change the duvet cover, or mix drinks.
 And now there are even MORE things I can’t do, too.
 Things like…

-Like, if you were to say to me, “Oh, it’s about 500 metres away,” say, that would mean absolutely nothing to me.
+Like, if you were to say to me, “Oh, it’s about 500 metres away,” for instance, that would mean absolutely nothing to me.
 I know what a metre is, obviously: I just can’t for the life of me visualise what 500 of them would look like, all laid out together.
 I’m better with miles, because I guess they have more context to me – as in, I can think to myself, “OK, that’s like the distance from here to the main street/London/America/whatever,” but any other unit of measurement is totally lost to me.
 Confusingly, where I live, people will often use units I have no knowledge of whatsoever: so, I grew up with the metric system, for instance, but people always seem to be giving me distances in yards, and I’m just like, “WHAT IS THAT I CAN’T EVEN.”
 (See also: people who give prices in “old money”and are all, “Yeah, it cost me five bob!”
 THE HELL?!
 What is a “bob”?
 Why are you talking like that?
 Have we gone back in time?
 Whhhhyyy?)

 Honestly, guessing people’s ages is a truly horrible thing to do, and if I was Queen, I would totally make it illegal, not even joking.
 Terry has a really annoying habit whereby, any time we find ourselves interacting with young children, he’ll be all, “What age do you think Auntie Amber is?!”
 (Even if I am not the child’s auntie, interestingly…), and no amount of me kicking him in the shin, fixing him with a death glare, and hissing, “I WILL KIIIIIILLLLLL YOOOOOOUUUUUUU!” has made him stop this.
 And, obviously, little kids are absolutely useless at guessing ages, so they’ll cheerfully estimate mine as being anything from 5 to 500 (I’m going to just go ahead and assume that this is, indeed, because little kids are useless at this, and NOT because I actually look like I could be 500 years old…), which is hilarious, but also occasionally awkward.